 The llamas’s names are Hector, Raul, and Fernando and they’re here to be sold because the pan flute player hates their “crafty” ways.
 They’re also hypnotized by his pan flute playing drawing comparisons to them being sedated for transport.

-It’s a pretty specific way of selling off these immigra—, I mean llamas.
+It’s a pretty specific way of selling off these slav—, I mean llamas.
 There are cattle auctions, yes, but being sold for money immediately establishes them as more property than people, which is exactly how slaves were seen.

-In the late 1700’s, slaves were sold at scramble auctions and then put to work on sugar cane plantations in the Caribbean.
+In the late 1700’s, slaves were sold at scramble auctions in England and then put to work on sugar cane plantations in the Caribbean.
 There’s a long and tortuous history of these practices and anyone who knows anything about slavery would know that auctions of living being are inextricably linked to slavery, so you’d have to be some kind of idiot not to see the parallel.

 The havoc includes being better at football than the sheep because the immigra—, I mean llamas use their natural height advantage to play better.
 They’re big and therefore must naturally be good at sports, right?
-Well, natural talent is a stereotype.
+Well, natural talent is also a stereotype.

 The llamas also ruin the civilized time the sheep are having in their pool, which prompts further hatred toward the these immigra—, I mean llamas and draws comparison to historic racism at pools.